Evoke (LON:EVOK) Trading Down 9.6% After Analyst Downgrade

-Evoke plc (LON:EVOK – Get Free Report)’s stock price dropped 9.6% during trading on Friday after Berenberg Bank downgraded the stock to a hold rating.
+Evoke plc (LON:EVOK – Get Free Report)’s share price fell 9.6% during mid-day trading on Friday after Berenberg Bank downgraded the stock to a hold rating.
 Berenberg Bank now has a GBX 35 price target on the stock, down from their previous price target of GBX 95.
 Evoke traded as low as GBX 26.10 and last traded at GBX 26.50.
-Approximately 8,449,295 shares changed hands during trading, an increase of 230% from the average daily volume of 2,564,155 shares.
+8,449,295 shares were traded during trading, an increase of 230% from the average session volume of 2,564,155 shares.
 The stock had previously closed at GBX 29.30.

-Several other equities analysts have also weighed in on the stock.
-Deutsche Bank Aktiengesellschaft lifted their target price on shares of Evoke from GBX 88 to GBX 108 and gave the company a “buy” rating in a report on Wednesday, August 13th.
-JPMorgan Chase & Co. cut their price objective on Evoke from GBX 82 to GBX 66 and set a “neutral” rating on the stock in a research note on Wednesday, October 29th.
-Two investment analysts have rated the stock with a Buy rating and two have issued a Hold rating to the company.
-Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus target price of GBX 87.25.
+A number of other research firms have also weighed in on EVOK.
+JPMorgan Chase & Co. lowered their price target on shares of Evoke from GBX 82 to GBX 66 and set a “neutral” rating on the stock in a research report on Wednesday, October 29th.
+Deutsche Bank Aktiengesellschaft boosted their target price on Evoke from GBX 88 to GBX 108 and gave the stock a “buy” rating in a report on Wednesday, August 13th.
+Two investment analysts have rated the stock with a Buy rating and two have given a Hold rating to the stock.
+According to data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and an average price target of GBX 87.25.

 Evoke Stock Performance